PauloPhagula/site/_posts/2017-04-06-js-inheritance-doesnt-exist.md

 `.__proto__` in any object.

-`.prototype` is a property that exists in functions, to hold the reference to the future "friend" of the objects created by call the function using the `new` operator.
+`.prototype` is a property that exists in functions, to hold the reference to the future "friend" of the objects created by calling the function using the `new` operator.
 Quite a mouthful, so let's dig into it.

 The first bit that should be clarified is that almost everything in